 During moments of clarity I thought to myself,

-What was wrong you?
+What is wrong with you?
 Why are you fighting this?

 A sense of control

 For years, I felt as though life was out of my control.
 So many unexpected things happened throughout the years.
 In the midst of so much change, it often felt like the only thing constant in life was my eating disorder.

 Life changed in the blink of an eye, but my eating disorder was right there and brought me the comfort and stability.